codacy/codacy-mcp-server/README.md

   - Performance issue investigation
   - Complexity analysis

-### File Management
+### File Management and Analysis

 - `codacy_list_files`: List files in a repository with pagination support.
 - `codacy_get_file_issues`: Get the issue list for a file in a repository.
 - `codacy_get_file_coverage`: Get coverage information for a file in the head commit of a repository branch.
 - `codacy_get_file_clones`: Get the list of duplication clones (identical or very similar code segments) for a file in a repository.
-Use this tool to identify potential refactoring opportunities and reduce code duplication.
+- `codacy_get_file_with_analysis`: Get detailed analysis information for a file, including metrics for Grade, Issues, Duplication, Complexity, and Coverage.

 ### Security Analysis

-- `codacy_list_srm_items`: Primary tool to list security items/issues/vulnerabilities/findings.
-Results are related to the organization security and risk management (SRM) dashboard on Codacy.
-Provides comprehensive security analysis including:
+- `codacy_search_organization_srm_items`: Primary tool to list security items/issues/vulnerabilities/findings across an organization.
+Results are related to the organization's security and risk management (SRM) dashboard on Codacy.
+- `codacy_search_repository_srm_items`: List security items/issues/vulnerabilities/findings for a specific repository.

+Both tools provide comprehensive security analysis including:

   - SAST (Code scanning)
   - Secrets (Secret scanning)